 Location: Unit 212 (the old Envy store) at Market Square, Uptown Saint John

-Email email@example.com to pay via e-transfer or sign up for one or both classes below via PayPal.
+Email firstname.lastname@example.org to pay via e-transfer (save the tax!) or sign up below via PayPal.

 Caitlin completed her YTT with One Yoga’s Living Yoga School in addition to completing a Yoga Alliance Certified Vinyasa Yoga for Youth teacher training that taught her the benefits of this practice for all ages and abilities.
 She is also a Holistic Nutritionist who believes that the healing power of food can be synergistically supported by a consistent yoga practice.